audiBookning/sample-nestjs-alpinejs/README.md

 # Sample code - NestJS, AlpineJS, express-handlebars

+Part of a personal [list](https://github.com/audiBookning/sample-nestjs-codes) of random samples code for NestJS

 > Quick sample code for using AlpineJJS with NetsJS
 > With the help of express-handlebars as a template engine